github/training-kit/paths/git-trouble/fc-wrongbranch.md

   In this example, we created 4 commits on `new-branch`, then did `git reset --hard HEAD~3`.
 The three commits with dashed lines are considered "unreachable" because they aren't currently attached to a branch.
 So we cherry-picked `28144` to rescue that commit from the ashes.

+  ### Why Did the SHA-1 Change?

+  So, after you cherry-picked your commit you might have noticed that the SHA-1 associated with the commit is now different.
+That is because the SHA-1 doesn't just identify the file (or files) that have been committed.
+It actually contains a lot of additional information like Date, Time, Author, and other information.
+So, even though you might have created a commit with the exact same file from before, you will have a completely new SHA-1 hash for the commit.
+Pretty cool, huh?

   ## Revert
   For more information about `revert`, check out the ‘Tell me why’ section in the [Commit Broke Everything!](/on-demand/git-trouble/06) scenario.